The AEA Story

 Our Team

 AEA is a community of like-minded artists with an abundant passion for music and the creative process.
-An ever-important step in AEA product development is the beta-stage, in which our microphones and preamps are put through their paces by our in-house team, as well as the friendly artists we know and love.
-By considering the notes and feedback we receive in the beta-stage, we ensure that we develop products that meet the needs of the modern artist.
+An ever-important step in AEA product development is the beta-stage, in which our microphones and preamps are put through their paces by our in-house team as well as artists we know and love.
+By considering the notes and feedback we receive in the beta-stage, we ensure that we produce products that meet the needs and demands of the modern artist.